FearsomeTuna/Hybrid/README.md

 ## Our hardware and software setup

-   - Hardware: tested with Titan RTX (24Gb).
+   - Hardware: tested with two Titan X (12Gb, 24 Gb total).
-   - Software: tested with PyTorch 1.8.1, Python3.8, CUDA toolkit 10.1, CuPy=9.0.0, tensorboardX, [glasses](https://github.com/FrancescoSaverioZuppichini/glasses).
+   - Software: tested with PyTorch 1.9, Python3.9, CUDA toolkit 10.2, CuPy=9.4, tensorboardX.
 See <a href='#exampleInstall'>example installation section</a> for more requirements and install instructions.

 <div id="exampleInstall">